vmalnathnambiar/exfilms/docs/how-to-exfilms-the-complete-guide.md

 ExfilMS also provides you with the capability to filter the spectra (m/z and intensity array) acquired during acquisition for each scan timepoint (retention time) via two methods.

 > [!WARNING]\
 > The spectra filtering options are mutually exclusive.
-You can only use **ONE** of the method at a time.
+You can only use one of the method at any given time.

 #### Method 1 - Targeted m/z Filtering